MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 ---
-description:  Provides guidance and instructions on how to schedule, track, and configure runbooks for Service Management Automation.
+description:  Describes how to schedule, track, and configure runbooks for Service Management Automation.
 manager:  carmonm
 ms.topic:  article
 author:  rayne-wiselman